-How it Effects your Health and What to do about it
+How Prolonged Sitting Effects Your Health and What to Do About It

 Working from home isn’t something new.
 Many people have regular remote jobs.
 The problem with the Pandemic is that those who are now working from home aren’t used to it.
 The problem goes even further as people thought they would only be home for a few weeks, so they didn’t prepare to be sitting sedentary in these types of rigid positions for so long.
 As these days turn into months, people are starting to see more and more health problems increasingly linked to poor posture.